8 MIN READ

 These changes would swing the balance from 11:10 (against the plan), to 13:8 (in favor of the plan).

 Bear in mind that while Force Field Analysis helps you understand the impact of different factors on your decision or change, it can be quite subjective.
-If you're making an important decision, use it alongside other decision-making tools such as Grid Analysis , Decision Tree Analysis , and Cost/Benefit Analysis will help to reinforce the quality of your decision.
+If you're making an important decision, use it alongside other decision-making tools such as Decision Matrix Analysis , Decision Tree Analysis , and Cost/Benefit Analysis will help to reinforce the quality of your decision.

 Don't underestimate how much work a Force Field Analysis can involve.
 We've used a simple example here, but there will be many factors that you'll need to consider for complex decisions and changes.

 Force Field Analysis helps you think about the pressures for and against a decision or a change.
 The tool was developed by Kurt Lewin.

 To carry out a Force Field Analysis, describe your plan or proposal in the middle of a piece of paper or whiteboard.
 Then list all of the forces for change in a column on the left-side, and all of the forces against change in a column on the right-side.